flux-capacitor-io/flux-capacitor-client/README.md

 ### Facet Statistics

-When a field is annotated with `@Facet`, you can also retrieve **facet statistics** — e.g., how many documents exist per value of a given field.
+When a field or getter is annotated with `@Facet`, you can also retrieve **facet statistics** — e.g., how many documents exist per value of a given property.
 This is useful for building **filters with counts**, such as product categories, user roles, or status indicators.

 #### Example: Product Breakdown by Category and Brand